CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Discussion

 \section{Discussion}

 \texttt{CableRobotGraphSim} demonstrates the flexibility of learned simulators, while addressing challenges related to noise and data sparsity.
 By combining a graphical representation, a novel GNN architecture for cable-driven robots, and a sim-and-real co-training scheme, the model effectively handles partial observability as well as limited and lower quality data.
 Experiments on cable-driven tensegrity platforms show strong performance against baselines in both sim2sim and real2sim settings.
-The model is further integrated with an MPPI controller, which allows to successfully complete navigation tasks while generating additional training data.
+The model is further integrated with an MPPI controller, which allows the successful completion of navigation tasks while generating additional training data.

 At the same time, the current model assumes flat terrain.
 Future work will extend it to uneven surfaces for more complex navigation.
 A natural next step is to apply similar GNN-based frameworks to other robotic systems that can benefit from a learned graphical representation.
-This will also allow a deeper understanding of the benefits of sim-and-real co-training and multi-step prediction for robot modeling purposes.
+This will also allow a deeper understanding of the benefits of sim-and-real co-training and multi-step prediction chunking for robot modeling purposes.

+\acks{Nelson Chen and Mridul Aanjaneya were supported in part by the National Science Foundation (NSF) under awards CCF-2110861, IIS-2132972, IIS-2238955, and CCF-2312220 as well as a research gift from Red Hat, Inc. William R. Johnson III and Rebecca Kramer-Bottiglio were supported by the NSF under award IIS-195522.
+Kostas Bekris was supported in part by NSF under award IIS-1956027.}